WalterInSH/walterinsh.github.io/_posts/2015-09-27-automation.md

 Just take a look around you, you'll find a plenty of things related to automation: e-mail filters, alarms, electric cookers etc. You don't actually need to invent one, just buy one or get started using them.

-I think we should get used to seek tools, best practices and new lifestyles.
+I think we should get used to seeking tools, best practices and new lifestyles.
 The principle is quite simple: **if you realize you're doing one thing repeatedly, then get started finding out an approach to do it automatically.**

 We use e-mail filters to organize or classify mails instead of repeatedly moving them.